person_add Create An Account phone Call 1-888-250-4659

 5. 5

-Stay with the person until emergency medical help arrives
+Stay with the person until EMS arrives

 Cal/OSHA Heat Illness Prevention Requirements